waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 * If you are using Geofabrik **PUBLIC** server:
 ```
-      $ getdiff -c path/to/your/getdif.conf
+      $ getdiff -c path/to/your/getdiff.conf
 ```

 * If you are using Geofabrik **INTERNAL** server:
 ```
-     $ getdiff -c path/to/your/getdif.conf -p xxxxxxxx
+     $ getdiff -c path/to/your/getdiff.conf -p xxxxxxxx
 ```
 replace the "xxxxxxxx" above with your password for your ( openstreetmap.org ) account.

-This should download your region (.osc) Change File AND their (.state.txt) files placing them in your "DIRECTORY" setting under "diff" directory entry.
+This should download your region (.osc) Change Files AND their (.state.txt) files placing them in your "DIRECTORY" setting under "diff" directory entry.

 If it does not work as expected, please double check your settings espacially the URL for SOURCE.